App-vNext/Polly/docs/strategies/hedging.md

 ---

 The hedging strategy enables the re-execution of a user-defined callback if the previous execution takes too long.
 This approach gives you the option to either run the original callback again or specify a new callback for subsequent hedged attempts.
 Implementing a hedging strategy can boost the overall responsiveness of the system.
 However, it's essential to note that this improvement comes at the cost of increased resource utilization.
-If low latency is not a critical requirement, you may opt for [retry strategy](retry.md) instead.
+If low latency is not a critical requirement, you may find the [retry strategy](retry.md) is more appropriate.

 This strategy also supports multiple [concurrency modes](#concurrency-modes) for added flexibility.